top of page

 Our goal:

-Our aim is to aid the creation and application of hydrological bases for the long-term conservation and rehabilitation of fens.
+Development and application of a hydrological knowledge base for the long-term conservation and rehabilitation of fens.

 Intact fens, such as that pictured here on Engstligenalp, are important water reservoirs.
 They are central to protection of biodiversity and the climate.
 Photo: Hintermann & Weber